cykhoo/railsconf2013-ical/README.md

 Data extracted from the [RailsConf2013](http://www.railsconf.org) website.

 I've tried my best to make sure the transcription is accurate but please use this at your own risk.
-In the event of any doubt, please check against the official schedule on the RubyConf website or with the organisers.
+In the event of any doubt, please check against the official schedule on the RailsConf website or with the organisers.

 Updates and corrections welcome.
 Please fork and send pull request in the usual way.